Chng Suan Tze v Minister for Home Affairs: Burden of proof

 According to the Court of Appeal, the burden of proof of justifying the lawfulness of the appellants' detention was, in the first instance, on the detaining authority.
-This burden of proof could be discharged by evidence that the President, acting in accordance with advice of the Cabinet or an authorized minister, was satisfied that the detention was necessary for national security purposes, and by the production of the detention order.
+This burden of proof could be discharged by evidence that the President, acting in accordance with advice of the Cabinet or an authorised minister, was satisfied that the detention was necessary for national security purposes, and by the production of the detention order.
 Once the detaining authority had discharged the initial burden of proof, a burden of proof fell on the appellants to challenge their detention on GCHQ grounds.

 Other issues

 Power of re-detention

 Counsel for Chng, de Souza and Wong argued that although section 10 of the ISA conferred power on the Minister of Home Affairs to revoke a direction suspending a detention order, it did not empower him to subsequently re-arrest and re-detain his clients.
 Since section 10 should be strictly construed in favour of the detainees' liberty, the court could not imply a power of arrest and detention into section 10 when Parliament had not provided for it.
 The Court of Appeal took the view that once a suspension direction under section 10 is revoked, the original detention order becomes operative again.
 The power to arrest and detain is conferred by the detention order itself.